johanjordaan/h2ash-old/README.md

 * Underscore rocks - Their each methods are much better than my own ones
 * key in object : eg. x = {a:'a',b:'b'}, 'a' in x => true, 'd' in x => false
 * x = [] , x instanceof Array => true
+* If i can get the same functionality with less code then the less code option should win.
+This might mean less features but the base is more solid.

 Usefull links
 =============